- Planning and building

 National and local planning validation requirements

-How to assess the archaeological value of a site.
-How to show the impact that proposed development will have on archaeology and how to demonstrate appropriate measures to protect archaeology.
+How to assess the archaeological value of a site and the impact that proposed development will have and demonstrate appropriate measures to protect archaeology.

-Explain how works on a development (including demolition) will be undertaken during the construction or demolition phase to prevent harm resulting from a scheme.
+Explain how works on a development (including demolition) will start during the construction or demolition phase to prevent harm resulting from a scheme.

-Explain the design principles and concepts that have been applied to a development and demonstrate how specific issues which might affect access to the development have been addressed.
+Explain the design principles and concepts applied to a development and demonstrate how specific issues which might affect access have been addressed.

-Identify projects which should be subject to an Environmental Impact Assessment.
-Assessing, consulting and coming to a decision on managing projects which are likely to have significant environmental effects.
+Identify projects where Environmental Impact Assessment apply.
+Assess, consult and decide on managing projects which may have significant environmental effects.